Azure/azure-docs-sdk-java/docs-ref-services/latest/monitor-query-readme.md

 - A [Java Development Kit (JDK)][jdk_link], version 8 or later
 - An [Azure subscription][azure_subscription]
-- A [TokenCredential](/java/api/com.azure.core.credential.tokencredential?view=azure-java-stable) implementation, such as an [Azure Identity library credential type](/java/api/overview/azure/identity-readme?view=azure-java-stable#credential-classes).
+- A [TokenCredential](https://learn.microsoft.com/java/api/com.azure.core.credential.tokencredential?view=azure-java-stable) implementation, such as an [Azure Identity library credential type](https://learn.microsoft.com/java/api/overview/azure/identity-readme?view=azure-java-stable#credential-classes).
-- To query Logs, you need an [Azure Log Analytics workspace][azure_monitor_create_using_portal].
+- To query Logs, you need an [Azure Log Analytics workspace][azure_monitor_create_using_portal] or an Azure resource of any kind (Storage Account, Key Vault, Cosmos DB, etc.).
 - To query Metrics, you need an Azure resource of any kind (Storage Account, Key Vault, Cosmos DB, etc.).

 ### Include the package